The White House's latest bewildering screw up is so nuts that people think it could be by design

 The choice has lent credence to a theory that the White House’s nominee is part of plot aimed at sustaining the tenure of its current director as he undertakes a campaign to chip away the agency’s regulatory powers.
 The CFPB is now led part-time by the director of Trump’s Office of Management and Budget, Mick Mulvaney—a longtime foe of the bureau.
 As a congressman, Mulvaney cosponsored legislation to weaken the agency, and even to shut it down altogether.
 Since taking the CFPB’s helm as acting director in November following the departure of Obama-era director Richard Cordray, Mulvaney has taken major steps to dilute the agency’s power—from promising to decrease staff by 20 percent, to dismissing advisory boards, relaxing regulations on predatory lenders, and even changing the agency’s name.

 Under federal law, Mulvaney is required to step down as acting director by the end of this week, June 22, unless the administration sends a nominee for a permanent director to the Senate.
 However, once a nominee is pending confirmation, Mulvaney can stay on as acting director until the process concludes.
-Republicans could delay her hearing, or

-if the inexperienced nominee could move s ahead into a drawn out confirmation battle.
+Republicans could delay her hearing, or the inexperienced nominee could move ahead into a drawn out confirmation battle.
 But either way the law could allow Mulvaney to continue leading the agency.

 “This is a scheme to keep Mick Mulvaney at the helm of the CFPB,” said Yana Miles, senior legislative counsel at the Center for Responsible Lending, in an emailed statement.
 “If the Administration was serious about protecting consumers, the President would have nominated someone qualified last January instead of someone unqualified in June—just days before the CFPB nomination deadline.”